Skip to main content

 • name: The name of the service.
 This name must be unique and cannot be repeated in the same manifest file.
 It will be used as the name of the systemd service.

 • type: The type of the service.
-This field must be set to service or app.
+This field must be set to either:

 • exec_cmd: The command to execute to start the service.
 Usually the absolute path to the executable and could include your own virtual environment.